 For a smooth process it is important that your PDF files meet a number of specifications.
-We have also collected these for you in our information booklet.
+We have also collected these for you in our information book.
 It contains tips and tricks that you should pay attention to before, during and after sending your PDF files.
-You can request this booklet for free or download it as a PDF file.
+You can request this book for free or download it as a PDF file.
 Please use the button below.

 Good luck and if there are any questions please let us know!